User Guide

 - Deletes the contact at the specified

-- The index refers to the index number shown in the displayed contact list
+INDEX - The index refers to the index number shown in the displayed contact list

 - The index must be a positive integer 1, 2, 3, …